arikbidny/github-copilot-sport-app/README.md

    - Press on GitHub Copilot icon to open a chat
    - Explore the app by asking a questions like:
       - Can you tell me about this repository?
-      - What framework the repository using?
+      - What framework is the repository using?
-      - Where the api routes handled out ?
+      - Where are the API routes handled out?
-      - Which API routes the repository includes ?
+      - Which API routes does the repository include?
-      - Where are the main ui components ?
+      - Where are the main UI components?
       - What packages is the app using?

 2.  **Clone the repository to your local environment**